fossasia/pslab-android/README.md

  * **development**
 	 All development goes on in this branch.
 If you're making a contribution, you are supposed to make a pull request to _development_.
-	 Make sure it pass a build check on Travis.
+	 Make sure it passes a build check on Travis.

  * **master**
    This contains the stable code.
 After significant features/bugfixes are accumulated on development, we move it to master.